gyarab/poznavacka/README.md

-# Appliaction for cognitive purposes
+# Application for cognitive purposes